elearningstudio/moodle-format_gps/README.txt

 ================================================================================
 Background information - why is the format called "free"
 ================================================================================
-ka:media developed the GPS course format in a „Pro“ version for Totara and its own systems.
-The focus lies on country-specific learning, mobile learning in large commercial spaces and the efficient training of rescue and delivery services.
+ka:media developed the GPS course format in a ï¿½Proï¿½ version for Totara and its own systems.
+The focus lies on country-specific learning, mobile learning in large commercial spaces and the efficient training of rescue and delivery services. ï¿½
 The team discovered already in the developing process, that a GPS format will be a very helpful tool for a broad range of users, e.g. teachers or in tourism.
 To support the meanwhile great development of Moodle in the area of mobile